|Original title:||La Delicatesse|

 |Production country:||Frankreich 2011|

 Nathalie Kisses is the film adaptation of David Foenkino's most successful novel to date.
 The adaptation was done by the author himself together with his brother Stéphane.
 The result is a beautiful love film, which begins incredibly sad, but then turns into real feel-good cinema with many magical moments.
-So the viewer can sob unrestrainedly, laugh heartily and pine dreamily at the same time.
+So the viewer can sob unrestrainedly, laugh heartily and languish dreamily.

-When you see how the world looks to Mark after he's been kissed, or when he watches the life of the love of his life flash before him in Nathalie's grandmother's garden, it becomes clear why Nathalie Kisses is different from most other romantic comedies.
+When you see what the world looks like to Markus after he's been kissed, or when he watches the life of the love of his life flash before him in Nathalie's grandmother's garden, it becomes clear why Nathalie Kisses is different from most other romantic comedies.
 It's little moments, short sentences or loving details that fill the film with so much charm and love.
 And as a viewer, you just can't escape that.
 So if you like it romantic and French cinema of the original and emotional kind, you shouldn't miss this charming comedy.
-Absolutely worth seeing!
+Absolutely worth seeing

 An article by Frankfurt-Tipp